jmcconnell/configurator/README.markdown

 the config files that they expect to be available at runtime.
 Then, they register those config files with Configurator like this:

+    (ns my.ns
+     (:require [com.ubermensch.configurator :as config]))

      (when (not *compile-files*)
-      (config/register-config "path/to/my.libs.config"))
+      (config/register-config "path/to/my.ns.config"))

-Where "my.libs.config" can either be provided in the filesystem, relative to where the app is launched, or in the classpath.
+Where "my.ns.config" can either be provided in the filesystem, relative to where the app is launched, or in the classpath.
 The (when (not *compile-files*) ... ) is to prevent the registration from running during compile time.
-It is not strictly necessary, but it relieves the library of the requirement that they provide "path/to/my.libs.config" during AOT-compilation.
+It is not strictly necessary, but it relieves the library of the requirement that they provide "path/to/my.ns.config" during AOT-compilation.

 Once Configurator is loaded, a thread is kicked off that monitors all registered config files.
 Every five minutes it reloads the files to pick up